From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Preliminary

 In this work, our goal is to perform input selection, $\emph{Select}$, to provide more useful information to the VLM.
 Specifically, our task is formulated as choosing a set of selected frames $\{f'_1,f'_2,\dots,f'_K\}$, where ${f'}_i \in \mathbb{R}^{H\times W}$, together with their spatial resolution represented by $H$ and $W$.

-So far, we only select frame with its associated spatial resolution.
+So far, we have only selected frames with their associated spatial resolution.
 However, temporal information can be crucial to answer certain questions (see Figure~\ref{fig:motivation}).
 We can incorporate temporal information, \emph{key clips}, into our input for VLM as $\{C_1,C_2,\dots,C_K\}$, where ${C}_i \in \mathbb{R}^{H\times W\times L}$.
 In this study, we propose an adaptive approach to incorporate \emph{key clips} with adaptive spatial ($H, W$) and temporal resolution ($L$).